 VPN hides router internet history.
 A VPN encrypts and routes a user's internet traffic through a remote server, hiding their browsing history from the router and ISP.

 Use Tor Browser if necessary.

-Those history are also recorded on your computer so clear those history and cache.
+Those histories are also recorded on your computer so clear those histories and cache.

 Several browser plugins, including uBlock Origin and Privacy Badger, can limit internet tracking, advertisements, and privacy.